Russian–Kumyk Wars: Khvorostinin's Dagestan campaign of 1594

-After reaching agreements with the Georgian tsar Alexander II, as well as with the Kumyk Qrym-Shamkhal (Vice-Shamkhal, a relative of Shamkhal, who traditionally was considered as a heir to the throne), the Russian army of 5,000 people, under the command of voivode Khvorostinin, departed the Koisinsky fortress and began its advance towards Tarki.
+After reaching agreements with the Georgian tsar Alexander II, as well as with the Kumyk Qrym-Shamkhal (Vice-Shamkhal, a relative of Shamkhal, who traditionally was considered as an heir to the throne), the Russian army of 5,000 people, under the command of voivode Khvorostinin, departed the Koisinsky fortress and began its advance towards Tarki.
 Shamkhal preferred not to engage in open battles against the Russians.
 Tarki, with its fortifications being not strong enough, was quickly occupied.

 Shamkhal did not negotiate and avoided direct clashes with the Russians, exhausting the latter with small raids and keeping Tarki in a wide blockade.
 The mountaineers did not give the Russians any rest day or night.
 According to V. Potto:"Shamkhal was a supporter of the wait-and-see method of warfare and followed the Dagestani rule – To catch the scorpion by the tail."The Russians' rear communications were targeted.
 Not a single supply dispatch could reach Tarki or travel out of it safely.
 Meanwhile, due to hot weather and the lack of food, a fever began to develop within the Russian army.
 The number of sick and wounded in the clashes with Kumyks grew every day.
 At the same time, the Shamkhal's army was continuously replenished with the arrival of new reinforcements.
 The blockade ring was gradually closing in.

 The situation of the besieged became catastrophic, and Khvorostinin decided to withdraw from Tarki.
 On a dark night, Russian troops set out to move back towards the Koisinsky fortress.
 At first, retreating troops managed to withstand scattered attacks of the Dagestanis, but the arrival of the main forces led by Shamkhal himself forced the Russians to abandon their heavy loads and wounded.

 In the end, only a quarter of the total number of the Russian troops, that had previously marched from the Koisinsky fortress, returned back.
 The total losses of the Russian army in that campaign amounted to 3,000 people.
 According to some local tales, out of 1,000 Terek (Grebensky) Cossacks who marched, no more than 300 people returned home.
 The campaign ended with no success.